gbv/coli-conc-tr/coli-tex-template/README.md

 The file [colidok.cls](styles/colidok.cls) is the class file that controls the definition and design of the Coli-conc documentation template.
 It is based on the [KOMA (German)](https://komascript.de/) class [scrbook](https://ctan.org/pkg/scrbook).

 ### colireport-cls
+The file [colireport.cls](styles/colireport.cls) is the class file that controls the definition and design of the Coli-conc report template.
+It is based on the [KOMA (German)](https://komascript.de/) class [scrartcl](https://ctan.org/pkg/scrartcl).

 ***